thecrabsterchief/Federated-Learning-meets-Homomorphic-Encryption/README.md

 We use homomorphic encryption scheme that will enable cloud computing perform federated-learning algorithm on encrypted local models value with public key provided by hospitals to produce encrypted global model.
 And only the hospital, who have the private key that can decrypt and extract the final global model.

-To more detail, you can see [here](https://research.ibm.com/blog/federated-learning-homomorphic-encryption)
+For more detail, you can see [here](https://research.ibm.com/blog/federated-learning-homomorphic-encryption)

 <p align='center'>
     <img src='images/federated_learning_meets_homomorphic.webp'>